rabiulcste/rabiulcste.github.io/_posts/cs/2020-07-01-reproducing-sota-works-as-a-pathway-to-get-into-research-and-preparation-for-a-bachelor-thesis.md

 ### How does a research paper look like?
 Let’s see what contains in a typical research paper in the field of machine learning aka natural language processing –
-1\) you come up with a problem or idea
+1. you come up with a problem or idea
-2\) compile a proposal addressing your problem
+2. compile a proposal addressing your problem
-3\) introduce the problem and motivate that idea
+3. introduce the problem and motivate that idea
-4\) review existing works done by others on this specific problem, a discussion on what has been done on this problem till date
+4. review existing works done by others on this specific problem, a discussion on what has been done on this problem till date
-5\) describing your contribution and supporting theoretical or practical hypothesis on your contribution
+5. describing your contribution and supporting theoretical or practical hypothesis on your contribution
-6\) developing methods, designing experiments
+6. developing methods, designing experiments
-7\) metric for measuring the stated contribution
+7. metric for measuring the stated contribution
-8\) empirical evaluation and technical analysis
+8. empirical evaluation and technical analysis
-9\) conclusion and future works
+9. conclusion and future works

 ### The process of reproducing a piece of research
 Let’s assume you picked one research paper of this kind.
 What you will learn by reproducing that piece of research?
-a) You get to read ~30-50 papers
+- You get to read ~30-50 papers
-b) You will learn how to state a problem.
+- You will learn how to state a problem.
 And why solving that problem is important for society and for the very field.
 How to write a formal introduction and how to motivate that problem.
-c) For machine learning, there are certain models and algorithms that are commonly used.
+- For machine learning, there are certain models and algorithms that are commonly used.
 From the related works section, you will learn about all those tools and methods.
-d) You should pick a paper for which authors have already published the codes and materials.
+- You should pick a paper for which authors have already published the codes and materials.
 If the algorithms are very common maybe an LSTM or logistic regression method based works, that should be okay for you!
 Try to learn from others and learn quality stuff, that’s the key.
-e) By reading 10+ papers you will see a pattern in how authors explain their work and put a claim that their system/theory is better than others.
+- By reading 10+ papers you will see a pattern in how authors explain their work and put a claim that their system/theory is better than others.
-f) An empirical analysis of the problem
+- An empirical analysis of the problem
-g) How to present an experiment and systemically support it.
+- How to present an experiment and systemically support it.
 The most important part I think this portion of your work.
 You will learn to use most of the tools used for this research.
 That will enhance your capacity on building methods for solving new research problems.
-h) Detailing on a systematic analysis and claim novelty
+- Detailing on a systematic analysis and claim novelty

-You must write a technical paper on your own.** This should be somewhat similar to the original paper but you can try to rephrase it.
+**You must write a technical report on your own.** This should be somewhat similar to the original paper but you can try to rephrase it.
 This is very very important and a must-do!

 By following this whole procedure you will learn the standard and methods for doing quality research.
 Reproducing research is solely a learning journey.
 You can definitely mention this as a project in your resume.
 But if you want to publish something, you need to give something more.
 That’s your seeking of novelty as we talked earlier.